SethMMorton/fastnumbers/docs/source/api.rst

 The "Built-In Replacement" Functions
 ------------------------------------

-Each of these functions acts as a faster drop-in replacement for the equivalent Python built-in function.
+Each of these functions acts as a (potentially) faster drop-in replacement for the equivalent Python built-in function.
+Please perform timing tests on your platform with your data to determine if these functions will actually provide you with a speed-up.

 :func:`~fastnumbers.float`
 ++++++++++++++++++++++++++